zeon-studio/hugoplate/content/english/sections/testimonial.md

   - name: "Zoltán Velkei"
     designation: "Chief of Publishing"
     company: "Agave Könyvek"
-    avatar: "/images/velkei_cropped_1.jpg"
+    avatar: "/images/testimonial_velkei.jpg"
-    content: "Each time Ádám works on one of our books, I always feel like they’re in safe hands, whether they need translating or editing.
-He has an excellent sense of language and style, and it’s great to see the dedication and care he puts into each project.
-On top of that, his work on especially lengthy novels is always up to an outstanding standard.
-I regard him as one of the most talented professionals among his younger peers."
+    content: "Each time Ádám works on one of our books, whether it needs translating or editing, I know it’s in safe hands.
+He has an outstanding sense of language and style, and it’s great to see the dedication and care he devotes to each project.
+Additionally, his work on decidedly lengthy novels is always of exceptional quality.
+I consider him one of the most talented professionals among his younger peers."

   - name: "Marvin McKinney"
     designation: "Web Designer"